 Back in 2008 a dramatic change occurred in my life.
 I was made redundant from my position at work.
 Perhaps if this didn’t happen, I might not have noticed just how far my life was diverging from the ones I loved so much.
 This gift gave us the breathing room to rethink what it was we wanted for our family and how we would live our lives.
 Our children were 7 years old and we wanted to be together.
 We took our children out of school to homeschool them and started a small business that would suit us being together as a family.
 We struggled financially in the beginning, however, we found a rhythm that was ours.
 We took long walks together, talked, discovered things about ourselves as a family and we liked what we were learning…how we were growing together as a family.
 We especially loved that we were experiencing life together.

 In 2011, we decided that we would start traveling longer-term.
 We had already sold our house, our second car, most of our possessions and felt so much lighter from our burdens.
 We started traveling in our home country of Australia and then we created a non-profit project in 2012 that we took internationally on the road to the US.

 We have been traveling ever since and have spent about six days apart in last ten years.

-I know that it is not possible and perhaps not even a prospect for everyone to change their jobs, sell their house, take this children out of school, or travel for that matter.
+In the past, you may have thought that it is not possible and perhaps not even a prospect for you to change your job, sell your house, take your children out of school, or travel for that matter.
 Making family your focus is not about this at all.
 It is simply about changing course.
 Taking just one step out of the ordinary daily routine and changing direction so that your life starts its journey back to one of convergence with the ones you love.
 This is all that it takes.
 Just that one conscious choice to make family your focus and to commit to doing what it takes to get there.
 What we have learned and continue to learn is that it is completely possible to make family our focus, even if we are pressured in our daily lives to make ends meet.
 Here’s how we did it.

 Find your collective direction & create your own Family Story